 Using an app for this is much easier than using paper.
 You can add priorities easily (and change them where necessary) without needing to cross things out, or re-write entire lists.

-OK.
-You have your tasks written down, and you've prioritised them, according to their importance and urgency.
+So now you have your tasks written down, and you've prioritised them, according to their importance and urgency.
 What now?